ascend4/ascend4/DER.md

 This keeps the implementation closer to the existing `solver_var` machinery and avoids duplicating every measure/type into a new discrete-real family.

+Phase 1B now follows that direction in a minimal way:

+- `solver_var` carries a `discrete` boolean child, currently intended to be set from methods such as `on_load`
+- discrete real variables are treated as fixed between events for solver purposes
+- they are excluded from the continuous integrator state vectors
+- they may nevertheless be targeted by `REINIT(...)` so they can act as simple real-valued event memory
+- IDA now carries a regression exercising repeated event-memory updates with a lengthening-period sawtooth, which depends on reinitialising IDA rootfinding state after each event restart
+- after applying `REINIT(...)`, IDA also needs a small post-reset logical settling pass so that discrete variables and active cases are recomputed from the post-event state before continuous integration resumes; this is a first form of event iteration
+- simultaneous boundary crossings from different sources now need to be treated as one combined logical event, not silently truncated to the first crossed boundary reported by IDA
+- the current implementation now combines simultaneous crossings when they all imply the same target truth value, but still rejects mixed TRUE/FALSE target sets because LRSlv's current perturb interface only carries one target truth mode for the whole solve

+Modelica and gPROMS both keep a semantic distinction here:

+- Modelica `reinit(x, expr)` is for continuous `Real` states, while ordinary discrete/event-memory variables are updated directly in `when` equations
+- gPROMS `REINITIAL ...
+WITH ...` is likewise aimed at differential variables, while other discontinuous value changes are handled through separate mechanisms such as `REASSIGN`

+For ASCEND Phase 1B it is still reasonable to keep a single `REINIT(...)` surface form for both continuous-state resets and discrete real event-memory updates, provided the backend continues to distinguish those two target classes.
+This keeps the first implementation small, while leaving open the option of a cleaner split in surface syntax later if it proves worthwhile.

 Expression-level event generation, more in the style of Modelica, may also be desirable later.
 However, that should be treated as a future event-source layer above the same backend semantics; it is not required for Phase 1A.